 Chewy Almond Macaroons

 This recipe shows you how to make some wonderful almond macaroons.
-These delicious almond macaroon cookies take me way back to Summer holidays during my youth.
+These delicious almond macaroon cookies take me way back to my Summer holidays during my youth.

 Great as a snack, or lunchbox addition, these tasty biscuits can also be good to serve at afternoon tea.